Who was the first African-American inducted into the AVMA?

 Dr. William Waddell

-With all that is going on in the world, it is important to recognize black leaders who have had many accomplishments in our country.
-One being Dr. William Waddell who was the first African American inducted into the AVMA.
+In light of the current global events, it is essential to acknowledge the achievements of black leaders who have made significant contributions to our country.
+One notable figure is Dr. William Waddell, who was the first African American inducted into the AVMA.
 Although he has passed, his legacy lives on and is worth mentioning.

 Not only was Waddell the first African American to be inducted into the AVMA, but he was the first black professional to practice veterinary medicine in the United States.
-He earned his degree from Lincoln University and then later attended the University of Pennsylvania School of Veterinary Medicine where he received his doctorate degree and began his practice in veterinary medicine.
-While at UPenn, he joined the R.O.T.C. and thus began his journey into the military.
+He earned his degree from Lincoln University and then later attended the University of Pennsylvania School of Veterinary Medicine, where he received his doctorate and began his practice in veterinary medicine.
+While at the University of Pennsylvania, he joined the R.O.T.C. and thus began his journey into the military.

 When he served in the military, he was yet again the first African American to accomplish something.
 He was the first to be a commissioned member of the Officer Reserve Veterinary Corp.
 After being stationed in Texas, he was able to care for over 8,000 horses, furthering his practice as a vet.

-Following the Army, Dr. William Waddell joined the Tuskegee Institute which is an organization designed to recognize the accomplishments and advancements in education of many black men who served in the military in the late 1930’s.
+Following the Army, Dr. William Waddell joined the Tuskegee Institute, an organization established to recognize the educational accomplishments and advancements of many black men who served in the military in the late 1930s.

 Source: VisionaryProject